mendix/cf-mendix-buildpack/CONTRIBUTING.md

 * For general Mendix support, please reach out to our regular channels instead of opening an issue specific to this buildpack.
 * We require that you accept the [`LICENSE`](LICENSE).
-* If you're not a maintainer or if you're otherwise using your own fork to develop and submit your PR on, and base your PR on the `develop` branch.
 * We follow a `develop` to `master` flow, where `master` is always the latest tested / released / working branch.
 Features are in `DEP-*` branches and may only be merged to `develop`.
 Releases (`release-*`) and fixes (also `DEP-*`) have separate branches and may be merged into `master`.
 For inspiration, check [this article](https://nvie.com/posts/a-successful-git-branching-model/).
 * New releases are always tagged `vX.X.X` .
 We make liberal use of semantic versioning.
 * Our code complies to PEP8, is formatted in [`black`]((https://github.com/psf/black)) and linted in `pylint`.